rolling-scopes-school/tasks/react/modules/module03/README.md

 - Usage of _ts-ignore_: **-20 points per each**
 - Direct DOM manipulations inside the React components: **-50 points per each**
 - Presence of _code-smells_ (God-object, chunks of duplicate code), commented code sections: **-10 points per each**
+- Usage of Redux or other state management libraries: **-100 points**
+- Usage of component libraries, e.g. Material UI, Ant Design: **-100 points**
 - Test coverage is less than 80%: **-30 points**

 ### Repository requirements